Delhi Technological University: Research

 DTU had been selected by Intel Technology Pvt.
 Ltd. to join Planet Lab Consortium which has the world's top universities and industrial research labs like Princeton University, University of Washington and NEC Labs as its members.

-DTU organises various events/conferences/seminars throughout the year so that students from other Engineering institutes/organisations can also get benefited.
-Societies like ASME, SAE, IEEE, IET, MACS etc. frequently organise such events.
+DTU organises various events/conferences/seminars throughout the year so that students from other Engineering institutes/organisations can also benefit.
+Societies like AIIMS, ASME, SAE, IEEE, IET, MACS etc. frequently organise such events.

 The largest waste-to-energy plant in any educational institution in North India is operational in DTU.
 The university is now building a sewage treatment plant on its 164-acre campus in Rohini, Delhi.

-Team DTU Super mileage took part in Shell Eco-marathon, part of the inaugural Make the Future India festival in Chennai, held at the Madras Motor Race Track.
+Team DTU Super mileage took part in the Shell Eco-marathon, part of the inaugural Make the Future India festival in Chennai, held at the Madras Motor Race Track.
 In the Urban Concept internal combustion engine category, they clocked 154kpl in their vehicle.
 A total of 20 teams participated in the event, under two categories: Prototype (futuristic vehicles with incredible aerodynamics) and Urban Concept (conventional, roadworthy, energy-efficient vehicles aimed at meeting the real-life needs of drivers).

 UAS-DTU won the first spot for the ‘Flying Formation Challenge’ at the Drone Olympics the biennial Aero India Show 2019.
 UAS-DTU also received prize money of Rs.
 5 lakh including a developmental kit from Lockheed Martin and would further be trained for the AlphaPilot, an open innovation challenge in the US.
 They also exhibited a stall under the R&D Department of the Indian Air Force (IAF).

 Student life

 Hostel

-DTU now has accommodation facilities for 1,105 girls and 1,600.
+DTU now has accommodation facilities for 1,105 girls and 1,600 for boys.
 Two new hostels were inaugurated in July 2022.
 The hostels have the facility of common rooms and gymnasium, The hostels subscribe to the latest magazines and newspapers for the residents.
 It is fully Wi-Fi and LAN-enabled.

+DTU Lake

+The DTU campus has a beautiful lake with depth of the lake being deeper than 6 feet.
+A Night sky observation at the DTU lake with over 60 intercollege participants was organized in October,2017.
+The team from Space Development Nexus - SDNx set up telescopes at the venue and observed Mars, Venus, Moon, the M-42, M-45, Andromeda and other Spiral galaxies.

 Cultural events

 DTU organises its own cultural and academic festivals.
-While the cultural festivals are a break from studies and comprise events such as music concerts and fashion shows, the academic festivals form a common platform for students and academicians across the country to meet and showcase research.
+While the cultural festivals are a break from studies and comprise events such as music concerts and fashion shows, the academic festivals form a common platform for students and academics across the country to meet and showcase research.

 The cultural festival of DTU, Engifest is held every year in February.
-Engifest plays host to a variety of events like star night, rock shows, plays, dances, drag shows and others.
+Engifest plays host to a variety of events like Star Night, rock shows, plays, dances, drag shows and others.
 In the past Engifest has been celebrated by likes of Euphoria, Lagori, Parikrama, and Indian Ocean, and through performances by renowned artistes like Amit Trivedi, Sidhu Moose Wala, Raftaar, Sunidhi Chauhan, Divine, Nucleya, Mohit Chauhan, Vishal, Shekhar etc.